 The Federal Government licenses an Insolvency Trustee to perform many important tasks designed to benefit either or both the debtor and his creditors.
 One of the most important of these tasks is to provide the debtor with the best opportunity to learn the things he needs to avoid a repetition of the current problems.
 Most importantly he can learn the skills and habits which will empower him to take control of his financial life and pave the way to a much more successful financial future.

 In its role as a Debt Counsellor Richard Killen & Associates Ltd. provides the kind of assistance that are designed to achieve these goals.
 Like any other successful counselling, success will primarily depend on what the individual being counselled “brings to the table”, as the phrase goes.
 No one can make someone else learn something.
 But, with an open mind and a desire to learn and grow, the information we can provide can make the kind of difference that has a huge effect on a person’s financial future.

-So though the term Debt Counsellor can sound pretty generic and bland, in the insolvency process, whether bankruptcy or proposal, the effect of the Debt Counsellor can be the most beneficial of all.
+So though the term Debt Counsellor can sound pretty generic and bland, in the insolvency process, whether bankruptcy or proposal, the effect of Financial Debt Counselling in Toronto can be the most beneficial of all.

 “Serving Toronto & the GTA for over 25 years.”